Khamyang language: General information

 The Khamyang (also spelled Kamjang, Khamjang) language is in a critically endangered state.
 It is only spoken as a mother tongue in Powaimukh, and only by no more than fifty older adults.
 It is used by older adults to communicate with one another, in specific religious and ritual times, and when in contact with other Tai speakers.
-Only two Khamyang speakers can read the language: Chaw Sa Myat Chowlik, and Chaw Cha Seng.
+Only two Khamyang speakers can read the language: Chaw Sa Myat Chowlik and Chaw Cha Seng.
 Both are elderly and were born in 1920 and 1928, respectively.
 Additionally, the resident monk, Etika Bhikku, who natively speaks Tai Phake, is fluent in the Tai script.
 In addition to the older generation of full speakers, there is a middle generation of semi-speakers of Khamyang.
-Morey writes that their knowledge has not yet fully been investigated.
+Morey writes that their knowledge has not yet been fully investigated.
 Also, children in Pawaimukh have some knowledge of the language.

-The phonetic transcription of Khamyang's name for the village is maan3 paa1 waai6, and it is Assamese/English name Pawoimukh.
+The phonetic transcription of Khamyang's name for the village is maan3 paa1 waai6, and it is the Assamese/English name Pawoimukh.
 According to Chaw Sa Myat, waai6 means rattan, and was given because rattan plants grow on the river.
 There are several variants of the spelling: Pawaimukh, Powaimukh, and others; the 2011 census of India lists the village as Powai Mukh No. 2, as does Google Earth.
 The translation of the village's Khamyang name is "Village of the Pawai River."

 The Khamyangs are also sometimes referred to as the Nora, although Morey notes that he has never heard the remaining Khamyang speakers refer to themselves as Nora.